Garou: Mark of the Wolves: Reception

-In its review of the Dreamcast port, IGN praised the depth of Garou's gameplay mechanics such as the T.O.P system and Just Defense, as well as the character animations and special effects.
-They said that while the character sprites themselves weren't as detailed as those in Guilty Gear X, their animations were among the best ever in a 2D fighting game.
+In its review of the Dreamcast port, IGN praised the depth of Garou's gameplay mechanics, such as the T.O.P system and Just Defense, as well as the character animations and special effects.
+They said that while the character sprites themselves weren't as detailed as those in Guilty Gear X, their animations were among the best in a 2D fighting game.
 They also drew comparison with another contemporary fighting game, Marvel vs Capcom 2, in praising the visual appeal of special effects during combat.
 However, they criticized the game for its character balance, claiming some characters were a bit better than others, as well as criticizing its stages, which they called "a bit plain", and the lack of modes and longevity within the game.
-They said that the game lacked modes to appeal to the average gamer incentive like Street Fighter Alpha 3s World Tour Mode.
+They said that the game lacked modes to appeal to the average gamer's incentive like Street Fighter Alpha 3s World Tour Mode.
 Despite these criticisms, IGN said the game was nevertheless "definitely a worthy purchase".
 TouchArcade was surprised by the game's accessibility as the T.O.P. system made the special moves easy to use, with each character bringing their own unique gameplay mechanics, but still found the iOS port to have complicated buttons.
 Though the Xbox port was notable for having an online mode, it suffered criticism for being a bit sluggish.
-The Xbox version was also criticized for unfitting controls to the point TeamXbox instead recommended newcomers to try the Street Fighter series.
-The lack of modes was another issue by Meristation.
+The Xbox version was also criticized for unfitting controls to the point that TeamXbox instead recommended newcomers to try the Street Fighter series.
+The lack of modes was another issue raised by Meristation.
 PCMag, in its review of the PC Steam port, enjoyed the gameplay and art design but lamented the poor framerate.
 They compared the Just Defense system with Street Fighter IIIs parry system, criticizing it for being less rewarding than Capcom's take.
-Nintendo Life enjoyed the familiarity of the new characters such as Kim's sons, Rock being a hybrid of Geese Howard and Terry Bogard, and heroine B. Jennet.
-They compared the tactical feel of the gameplay to Street Fighter III and found the visuals as striking as previous Real Bout subseries.
+Nintendo Life enjoyed the familiarity of the new characters, such as Kim's sons, Rock being a hybrid of Geese Howard and Terry Bogard, and heroine B. Jennet.
+They compared the tactical feel of the gameplay to Street Fighter III and found the visuals as striking as the previous Real Bout subseries.
 On a more negative note, TeamXbox criticized the lack of a notable storyline, as the characters have few interactions to explain their motivations to participate in the fighting tournament.